What is Tardis?

 The main area of the Tardis spirit is that of personal responsibility.
 Tardis is a system which is not regulated strongly by those who administrate it, rather they prefer to let the users themselves look after the system by acting responsibly and not putting the project at risk.
 If you do something which you know to be against certain rules in existence, or you think that it might be, then you are endangering not only your own account on Tardis but the future of the entire Project itself.
 Please read and make sure that you understand all of our regulations, and if you have any queries on them then feel free to contact one of the admins with your questions.

 Another part of the Tardis spirit is helping out, and improving the system for all of the users.
-If you see something on Tardis which you think could be improved or updated, then please let us know.
-Of course, if you do this you should be ready for a reply along the lines of "[[WV|good point - go and do it]]."
-That is the way that Tardis has generally worked in the past, and it has worked quite well.
+If you see something on Tardis which you think could be improved or updated, then please do take the time to communicate this to others.
+Of course, if you do this you should be ready for a reply along the lines of "well volunteered!".
+Other members of Tardis will be happy to help you That is the way that Tardis has generally worked in the past, and it has worked quite well.
 Tardis could not have become the service which it currently is without the large amount of people who have worked on it in the past and there is a lot of software that needs looking after, with a continuous need for people who are interested in helping out.
 Along the same lines, if you have heard of or think up a new service which Tardis could be a host to, then approach one of the admins, who will pass your suggestions on for discussion.

 Acceptable Use